What Is a Neonatal Nurse?

 How to Become a Neonatal Nurse

-The minimum requirement to become a neonatal nurse is an ADN, but many employers require a BSN.
-Certification is also often required.
-This includes a CCRN (Neonatal) credential or an advanced practice RN (APRN) certification, such as a nurse practitioner, specializing in neonatal nursing care.
+An associate degree in nursing (ADN) is the minimum requirement to become a neonatal nurse, but many employers require a bachelor of science in nursing (BSN).
+Certification, such as a CCRN (neonatal) credential, is often required.
+Some positions may require advanced practice RN (APRN) certification, such as a nurse practitioner specializing in neonatal nursing care.
 Neonatal nurses may choose to pursue graduate programs to become APRNs.

 Master of science in nursing (MSN) degrees prepare nurses for certification as neonatal nurse practitioners, leading to a higher salary and more career options.